Roger Stone: 1970s: Nixon campaign, Watergate and Reagan 1976

 Stone's political career began in earnest on the 1972 Nixon campaign, with activities such as contributing money to a possible rival of Nixon in the name of the Young Socialist Alliance and then slipping the receipt to the Manchester Union-Leader.
 Eventually Magruder and Herbert Porter hired Stone to spy on rival presidential campaigns during the 1972 Democratic Party presidential primaries.
 Stone subsequently hired Michael McMinoway to infiltrate campaigns of candidates such as Edmund Muskie and Hubert Humphrey.
 He also hired a spy in the Humphrey campaign who became Humphrey's driver.
 According to Stone, during the day he was officially a scheduler in the Nixon campaign, but "By night, I'm trafficking in the black arts.
 Nixon's people were obsessed with intelligence."
 Stone maintains he never did anything illegal during the Watergate scandal.
 The Richard Nixon Foundation later clarified that Stone had been a 20-year-old junior scheduler on the campaign, and that to characterize Stone as one of Nixon's aides or advisers was a "gross misstatement".

 After Nixon won the 1972 presidential election, Stone worked for the administration in the Office of Economic Opportunity.
 After Nixon resigned, Stone went to work for Bob Dole, but was later fired after columnist Jack Anderson publicly identified Stone as a Nixon "dirty trickster".

 In 1975, Stone helped found the National Conservative Political Action Committee, a New Right organization that helped to pioneer independent expenditure political advertising.

 In the 1976 Republican Party presidential primaries, he worked in Ronald Reagan's campaign for U.S. President.
 In 1977, at age 24, Stone won the presidency of the Young Republicans in a campaign managed by his friend Paul Manafort; they had compiled a dossier on each of the 800 delegates that gathered, which they called "whip books".

+Stone met Donald Trump in 1979, introduced by Trump attorney and mentor Roy Cohn.
+Stone was the New York regional political director seeking to raise money for the 1980 Reagan campaign, of which Trump joined the finance committee.
+Stone said Trump directed him to visit his father, Fred Trump, who gave him $200,000 for the Reagan campaign.
+Stone recalled in 2017 that he and Donald Trump "hit it off immediately."